 Activities like going for a walk in the park or watching the sea also reduce stress levels.
 The simplest and most effortless stress reliever is laughter.
 A good belly laugh can reduce the stress hormones cortisol and adrenaline, and increase mood-boosting serotonin levels.

 Hope the information has been useful so far.
-Give these holistic treatments for eczema a try and you will be amazed by the results.
+Give these eczema treatments a shot and you will be surprised with the outcome it gives you.

 Last Updated: 28 March 2012